cesarsotovalero/cesarsotovalero.github.io/_posts/2021-6-5-the-fork-join-java-framework.md

 {% endhighlight %}

 To execute the `ForkJoinReplaceAction`, create an instance of `ForkJoinPool` and use the `invoke()` method.
-By using its default construction, you allow the pool to use all the processors available to the JVM (the value returned by `Runtime.availableProcessors`).
+By using its default constructor, you configure the pool to use all the processors available to the JVM (i.e., the value returned by `Runtime.availableProcessors`).
 The following code prints `1 2 -1 -1 -1 4 5 6 6 7`, because each entry of the value `3` is replaced by `-1` in the array:

 {% highlight java linenos %}